 I am currently weather bound in Scotland waiting for a chance to sail to St Kilda, its been a week already (excepting a couple of day sails for shopping) and am likely to be here for much of the next 10 days or more so having done all the odd jobs I can on the boat I am writing up some guidance on boat electrics.

-Disclaimer: My first career was in electronics and at one time I was a corporate member of Institution of Electronics and Electrical Incorporated Engineers, (now merged with others to be the Institution of Incorporated Engineers) but that was a long time ago, similarly I once worked for the worlds largest manufacturer of industrial Lead Acid batteries but as IT Director not on the produce side so no responsibility is accepted or implied by anything written on this web site, use at you own risk and take advice from a currently qualified expert as you think appropriate, particular regards shore power.
+Disclaimer: My first career was in electronics and at one time I was a member (I.Eng) of the Institution of Electronics and Electrical Incorporated Engineers, (now merged with others to be the Institution of Incorporated Engineers) but that was a long time ago, similarly I once worked for the worlds largest manufacturer of industrial Lead Acid batteries but as IT Director not on the produce side so no responsibility is accepted or implied by anything written on this web site, use at you own risk and take advice from a currently qualified expert as you think appropriate, particular regards shore power.

-- Fusing & Mains power on board:
+- Fusing, cabling & mains power on board:

 - Consumer units.

 - Types of Battery.

 - By use: Traction, Reserve Power, Starter, Dual Purpose (Leisure).

 - By Technology: Flooded, Valve Regulated (VRLA), Absorbent Glass Mat (AGM), Thin Plate (TPLA).

 - I have not researched Lithium batteries in depth, they may well be the way forward being light, compact, quick charging and long lasting but they are still very, very expensive and largely unproven in a marine environment, and beware adverts often have misleading comparisons assuming 50% DoD levels for Lead Acid batteries whereas some newer technologies can go to 80% (e.g. AGM) or 90% for TPPL.